+Additionally, in the individual-based simulations (presented in SI), the average surface correlations across the different iterations resulted in resGF being the genetic-based method which appeared the most strongly correlated with the initial surface (ρ = 0.233), followed by resistanceGA (ρ = 0.192) and LCTA (ρ = -0.040).

 Multivariate simulations

 The multivariate approach aimed to examine the ability of gradient forest to correctly account for the contribution of each surface.
-For the scenario using three surfaces, resGF approached the expected contribution of each raster (Table ).
-For raster 1, the average contribution of resGF was 61% (expected value = 70%), 29% for raster 2 (expected value = 30%) .
-The approach achieved 48%, 31% and 21% for the 3-surfaces scenario.
+For the scenario using three surfaces, resGF approached the expected contribution of each raster (Table 3).
+For raster 1, the average contribution of resGF was 61% (expected value = 70%), 29% for raster 2 (expected value = 30%) and 10% for raster 3 (expected value = 0%).
+The LCTA approach achieved 48%, 31% and 21% for the 3-surfaces scenario.
+Since the multisurface layers for ResistanceGA is based on a composite surface, the relative contributions for this method were different than the expected values.

-The correlation across the different methods was the highest between resGF and ( = 0.246).
-Similarly, the two RF-based approaches were able to identify the relative contribution of each raster using five variables (Table S).
-For the 5-surfaces scenario, resGF and achieved respectively 43% and 31% for raster 1 (expected 50%), 24% and 21% for raster 2 (expected 30%) and 19% and 22% for raster 3 (expected 20%).
-However, the correlation between the two methods 0.109 the scenario.
+The correlation of the resistance surfaces across the different methods was the highest between resGF and LCTA (ρ = 0.246).
+Similarly, the two RF-based approaches were able to identify the relative contribution of each raster using five variables (Table S4).
+For the 5-surfaces scenario, resGF and LCTA achieved respectively 43% and 31% for raster 1 (expected 50%), 24% and 21% for raster 2 (expected 30%) and 19% and 22% for raster 3 (expected 20%).
+However, the correlation achieved between the two methods was equal to 0.109 in the 5-surfaces scenario.
 In the 10-surfaces approach, the correlation between the two RF methods reached 0.106.
-In each of the three different scenarios (Table S-), the contribution of single surface to the overall model for each method (resGF and ) was similar.
+In each of the three different scenarios (Table S4-7), the contribution of single surface to the overall model for each method (resGF and LCTA) was similar.

 Comparison using published datasets

 A total of 47,482 SNPs (MAF > 0.2) were included in the analyses of the Andropadus virens dataset.
 The migration map estimated using Estimating Effective Migration Surface (EEMS) (where blue indicates relative high migration and red indicates lower migration) revealed elevated historical gene flow in the northern and eastern parts of the distribution with an area of reduced gene flow western Cameroon (Fig. 3A).
 The gradient forest approach resulted in 4,469 SNPs with a R2 > 0 which summed to around 10% of the dataset.
 Regarding the iterative random forest optimization, the present result was performed using the leave-one-out cross-validation procedure.
 The third iteration obtained the lowest root-mean-square error (RSME = 0.0091; with a nodesize = 2 and Mtry = 8) with a Pearson correlation coefficient of 0.528 between predicted and observed genetic distance (Fig. S3).
-The two methods produced a correlation between the surface of 0.474 (Fig. 3).
+The two methods produced a Pearson’s correlation between the two resulting surfaces of 0.474 (Fig. 3).